algosup/2022-2023-project-5-algorithmics-Team-1/docs/technical.md

 ### 3_2.Success evaluation

+The final goal of our project would be to render at least: a code that returns data (the most likely mixes: percentage of tank this number -> in tank that number).
 <!-- renvoie des données (les mixes les plus probables : pourcentage de tankn -> dans tankn2 -->

 ## 4.More about the client :